TylerSpencerVA/PayPal-LBO/README.md

 ---

-## Thesis: clears sponsor hurdle, market premium below threshold
+## Thesis: returns clear sponsor hurdle, market premium below threshold

 A PayPal buyout clears a sponsor's return hurdle at a financeable capital structure — but only at an offer price where the premium to market likely falls below the threshold a board would accept, and below the valuation of the company based on a discounted cash flow analysis, a precedent transaction analysis, and a comparable company analysis.